mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

   We have had a security problem in our OAuth implementation reported to us privately and have taken steps to address it.
-The security problem effects all 0.5.0 versions of GNU MediaGoblin.
+The security problem affects all versions of GNU MediaGoblin since 0.5.0.
 I have created a patch for this and released a minor version 0.8.1.
 It's strongly advised that everyone upgrade as soon as they can.